mohamedkbx/requirement-analysis/README.md

 # 📌 Requirement Analysis in Software Development

+## ❓ What is Requirement Analysis?

+Requirement Analysis is the process of identifying, analyzing, and documenting the needs and expectations of stakeholders for a new or modified software system.
+It acts as a bridge between business problems and technology solutions.
+The goal is to ensure that developers build what the users actually need — not just what they say they want.

+This process includes understanding **what** the system should do (**functional requirements**) and **how** it should perform (**non-functional requirements**).
+It also involves constant communication with stakeholders to avoid ambiguities and misinterpretations.

+---

-## Why It Matters
+## 🔍 Why It Matters

 Requirement Analysis is one of the most critical stages in the Software Development Life Cycle (SDLC).
 It serves as the foundation upon which the entire system is built.
 Without clear, validated, and prioritized requirements, projects are more likely to run into scope creep, missed deadlines, or failed expectations.

----

-## 🔍 What Is Requirement Analysis?

-Requirement Analysis involves gathering, understanding, documenting, and validating what the stakeholders need from a software product.
-This includes both **functional** (what the system should do) and **non-functional** (how the system should perform) requirements.

 ---